ArchiDog1998/RotationSolver/docs/RotationDev/customization.md

+## Localization

+If you want your UI and description to support multiple languages, Add your custom Properties to the file located in `Localization\Strings_Rotation`.
+And use it like `LocalizationManager.RightLang.%PropertyName%`.

 ## BurstItem

 You can use burst item when you call `UseBurstItem` method in rotation.
 It will only be used in full party at level 90.